 Industries and Social Change: This was the time of economic and social change.
-It was also the beginning of the industrial revolution.
-Men, women and children were pushed into factories for low wages, Liberals and radicals who were factory owners felt that efforts must be encouraged so that benefits of industrialization should be passed on to workers.
+Men, women and children were pushed into factories for low wages, Liberals and radicals who were factory owners felt that workers' efforts must be encouraged.

-Socialism in Europe: Socialists were against private property and saw it as root of social evils.
+Socialism in Europe: Socialists were against private property.
 They had different visions of the future.
 Some believed in cooperatives, some demanded that governments must encourage cooperatives.